denten-books/plain-text/0-intro.md

 mechanisms of comprehension?
 At once a device and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content, intelligence and its imitation.

+The passage from keystroke to pixel gives this book its shape.
+In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
+The **second chapter** begins with an explication.
+What does it mean to turn a page, I ask, when neither the page nor the action of turning it correspond to their implied analogies?
+The analysis of the metaphor helps trace the intellectual history of human-computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by theories of cognitive metaphor and immersive theater.
+The logic of "directness" leads to the rapidly developing field of brain-computer interfaces.
+The chapter concludes with a moment of speculative formalism, in which I consider the possibility of affective literature, of the kind that eschews language and representation.

 Two rich intellectual histories collide in the **third chapter**: one, the material history of format as a concept in computer science and the other, the